cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 15. Click `Add key`.
 16. If prompted to do so, provide your GitHub password, and then click the `Confirm` button.

-B. Change the remote url to `https://GitUserName@password:github.com/GitUserName/cfengine-masterfiles.git`.
+* Or, change the remote url to `https://GitUserName@password:github.com/GitUserName/cfengine-masterfiles.git`.
 This is not safe in a production environment and should only be used for basic testing purposes (if at all).

 #### Create a Remote in Masterfiles on the Hub to Masterfiles on GitHub ####